8483/notes/topics/ai/concepts.md

 They are “packages” of prompts and tools.

 They are more a lightweight form of MCP as they are easier to put together and share.
 Also, they run in context, whereas subagents create their own context.

+Skills are an encapsulation of instructions.
+Prompts are among them.
+But my "skill" could be to share a Powerpoint template with my fonts, styling, samples of tables, samples of visuals and infographics.
+I can then point to that skill in my usual prompts and ask to create slides in powerpoint.
+This way I don't need to create the .pptx file at all, my prompt will do it while using my specific ppt skill.

 # Model Context Protocol (MCP)